gitkraken/gitkraken-client-docs/gitkraken-client/git-flow.md

 Tags are used to mark a specific point in the repository's history.
 They are often used to mark a release.

 Tags can be created from the Gitflow menu, or from the command line.
-When creating a tag from the Gitflow menu, GitKraken Client will create a tag with the same name as the branch.
-For example, if you create a tag from a `release/1.0.0` branch, GitKraken Client will create a tag named `1.0.0`.
+When creating a tag from the Gitflow menu, GitKraken Desktop will create a tag with the same name as the branch.
+For example, if you create a tag from a `release/1.0.0` branch, GitKraken Desktop will create a tag named `1.0.0`.
 Additionally, you can add a tag message when finishing a branch.
 This message will be added to the tag.

 <img src="/wp-content/uploads//finish-release-tag.gif" class="img-bordered img-responsive center">